mlochbaum/Singeli/README.md

 ## The top level

-Top-level code is the statements that make up a file, `local` block, or body of a top-level `if`/`else` statement.
+Top-level code is the statements that make up a file, `local` block, or body of an `if_inline`/`else` statement.
 Statements that could be used within a `def` or similar block context can also be used here, but there are some added features as well.

 A different distinction prevents some features from being used at the top level.
 This is that code to be evaluated at runtime has to appear inside a function.
 This can be the [main function](#main), if the intent is to build a stand-alone executable.
 Also, a variable declared outside a function is constant and can't be modified with `=`.
 However, if it's a pointer to an array, it can be used in load and store instructions as usual.